Why Playboy Founder Hugh Hefner’s Net Worth Was Shockingly Low at the Time of His Death

 What is Playboy, and how did it start?

-His mother and brother contributed the two biggest loans at $1,000 each while his father, an accountant who believed magazines were a bad investment, declined to offer anything in the way of financial backing, according to Money.
+At the age of 27 in 1953, Hugh Hefner started Playboy magazine in Chicago with $8,000 in loans, he once told Fortune.
+His mother and brother contributed the two biggest loans of $1,000 each, while his father, an accountant who believed magazines were a lousy investment, declined to provide financial backing, Money reported.

-He didn’t own any real estate
+The Playboy founder didn’t own any real estate

 In 2011, Hefner basically became a glorified employee of Playboy Enterprises, the company he created when a private equity firm (in partnership with him) bought the company and made it private.